Top 10 Highest Earning YouTubers in 2026: Complete Ranking & Analysis

 Key to Success: Successful transition from YouTube to retail, creating a multi-million dollar brand beyond just YouTube ad revenue.

-- Merchandise & Tours: Branded products and live shows ($2-3 million)
+- Merchandise & Licensing: Branded products and character licensing ($2-3 million)

 6. Markiplier (Mark Fischbach) - Estimated $20-30M Annually